COLLEGE of ENGINEERING

 Application Process

-Applications for the 2026-27 NDSEED Team will reopen in Spring 2026.
+Applications for the 2026–27 NDSEED Team are closed!
+Please check back in Spring 2027 to apply for the 2027-2028 Team.

 What is the team looking for in this year’s applicants?